mon95/Twitter-Sentiment-Analysis/README.md

 ###2.
 Deriving tweet sentiments:

   The sentiment of a tweet is computed as the sum of the sentiment scores for each term in the tweet.
   Use *AFFIN-111.txt* for the sentiment scores of each term.
-Copy the first few lines of *output.txt* for sample data.
+Copy the first few lines of *output.txt* for sample data(this is the data in *tweet_file*).

-  Run: `python tweet_sentiment.py AFINN-111.txt output.txt` to get the tweet sentiments
+  Run: `python tweet_sentiment.py AFINN-111.txt tweet_file` to get the tweet sentiments

+###3.
+Deriving sentiments of new terms:

+  Run: `python term_sentiment.py AFINN-111.txt tweet_file` to get the sentiments for the new terms (i.e., terms not in AFFIN-111.txt)

+###4.
+Computing term frequencies:

+  The script frequency.py is used to compute the term frequency histogram of the livestream data harvested in 1.

+  The frequency of a term can be calculated as :
+  [# of occurrences of the term in all tweets]/[# of occurrences of all terms in all tweets]

+  Run: `python frequency.py tweet_file` to get the frequencies

+###5.
+Happiest State:

+  The script happiest_state.py that returns the name of the happiest state as a string.

+  Run: `python happiestStates.py AFFIN-111.txt three_minutes_tweets.json` to get the two letter abbreviation of the happiest state in the US based on the tweet sentiments.

+###6.
+Top ten Hashtags:

+  Run: `python topTenHashtags.py tweet_file` to retrieve the top ten hashtags found in the tweet file

 This assignment was done as part of the "Data Manipulation at Scale: Systems and Algorithms" course (Part of the data science specialization certificate) offered by the University of Washington on Coursera.

+The links and explanations and some sample code for the assignment is used as is from the course website.

+As a side note, I would recommend this course to anyone interested in working on data science problems and looking for some cool work to enhance their skills.

 Link to the same: https://www.coursera.org/learn/data-manipulation/home/welcome